How It Works

 Skill[SKILL.md] --> Instruction[agent-anatomy-instruction.md]

-Instruction --> Classify[Classify elements and enrich notes]
+Instruction --> Classify[Map elements to markers and notes]

-Extract --> Classify
+Read --> Classify

 Classify --> Import[Import and detach template]